xqft/lambdaclass-lp-notes/README.md

 * The DNS Security Extensions protocol (DNSSEC) digitally signs DNS data for authentication so DNS lookups can not be hijacked by a malicious actor.
 * Even with DNSSEC, every DNS request is public.
 So DNS over HTTPS protocol (DOH) was created to protect the requests from intermediaries and identify trusted DNS providers.
 * HTTP (Hypertext Transfer Protocol) is the widely used protocol for exchanging hypertext over the WWW.
 It defines how data will be requested and sent between web browsers and servers using TCP under the hood.
-* Secure HTTP (HTTPS) adds a layer of encryption into HTTP messages suing the Transport Layer Security protocol (TLS).
+* Secure HTTP (HTTPS) adds a layer of encryption into HTTP messages using the Transport Layer Security protocol (TLS).
 * TLS works by establishing a connection between two nodes by sharing a secret key through a handshake, which will enable the transmission of encrypted data.
 Third-party organizations called certificate authorities issue certificates to services, so users can verify they are communicating with a trusted node via TLS.
 * Cryptography is used for securing internet communications.
 Two cryptographic techniques are used today: signing and encryption.
   * Signing works by applying a unique sign into data that wants to be sent.
 The recipient will have a copy of that sign and will compare it with the message received.
 If the sign is missing or altered from the original, then the message can not be authenticated.